Camilla Lennarth

-Camilla Lennarth (born 16 June 1988) is a Swedish professional golfer who has played on the Ladies European Tour and U.S.-based LPGA Tour.
+Camilla Lennarth (born 16 June 1988) is a Swedish professional golfer.
+She played on the Ladies European Tour and U.S.-based LPGA Tour.
 She won the 2014 Ladies Slovak Open and held the first round lead at the 2013 Women's British Open.

-Early life and amateur career
+Early life

-Lennarth was born in Stockholm in 1988 and trained at Saltsjöbaden Golf Club.
+In 1988, Lennarth was born in Stockholm.
+She trained at Saltsjöbaden Golf Club.
 By 2004 she was a member of the National Team and played in the European Young Masters and the Junior Ryder Cup, where she was teamed with Rory McIlroy and Carlota Ciganda.

+She played in the 2005 and 2006 European Girls' Team Championship, securing a silver in 2005 in a team with Anna Nordqvist, Linn Gustafsson, and Anna Dahlberg Söderström.

+Amateur career

+From 2007 through 2011, Lennarth attended the University of Alabama.
+She played with the Alabama Crimson Tide women's golf team for four years.
+She was a three-time NCAA All-American.

-She played in the 2005 and 2006 European Girls' Team Championship, securing a silver in 2005 in a team with Anna Nordqvist, Linn Gustafsson and Anna Dahlberg Söderström.
-She played in the 2007, 2008, 2009 and 2010 European Ladies' Team Championship, winning the event on home soil in 2008 with Anna Nordqvist, Pernilla Lindberg, Caroline Westrup, Jacqueline Hedwall and Caroline Hedwall.
+In the summers, the played the European Ladies' Team Championship.
+She played on the team four times: in 2007, 2008, 2009, and 2010.
+Sweden won the event on home soil in 2008 with Anna Nordqvist, Pernilla Lindberg, Caroline Westrup, Jacqueline Hedwall and Caroline Hedwall.
 She also won the 2010 event at La Manga Club together with the Hedwall twins, as well as securing the individual medalist honors.

-She won bronze at the 2010 Espirito Santo Trophy in Argentina together with Louise Larsson and Caroline Hedwall.
+During the fall of 2010, meanwhile, Sweden tied for the bronze prize at the Espirito Santo Trophy, held in Argentina, with teammates Louise Larsson and Caroline Hedwall.

-Lennarth attended the University of Alabama between 2007 and 2011 and played with the Alabama Crimson Tide women's golf team for four years.
-She was a three-time NCAA All-American.